LRomero2/Sweet-Treats/README.md

 * Finally, I checked all the categories and recipes to make sure that the recipes had been placed into the correct categories.

+* I deployed the app and checked it on my phone however I discovered something crucial to the functionality of the search bar!
+The search bar only worked when a user was logged in, so I had to remove the search bar from displaying until a user creates an account on the app and logs in.
+So glad I checked it on my phone before submitting the project.